evantayloryates/yabai-wiki-fork/Configuration.md

 ### Debug output and error reporting

 In the case something is not working as you're expecting, please make sure to take a look in the output and error log.
 To enable debug output make sure that your configuration file contains `yabai -m config debug_output on` or that yabai is launched with the `--verbose` flag.
-If you are running through Brew services the log files is located in the following directory:
+If you are running through `brew services` the log files can be found in the following directory:

 ```sh
 # directory containing log files (HOMEBREW_PREFIX defaults to /usr/local unless you manually specified otherwise)